Everything You Need to Know About Backpacking Around Kenya

 About Kenya

 Kenya is location in East Africa.
 Many travellers arrive in Kenya to start their journey to neighbouring countries which include Tanzania, Ethiopia and Uganda.
 Nairobi is the capital city and the home to Jomo Kenyatta Airport.
+While there are many attractions in Kenya, one of the most common reasons to visit this beautiful country is to embark on a Masai Mara safari and witness the Great Migration.

 In my own experience, backpacking around Kenya is a lot easier than almost anywhere else in Africa.
 Kenya has excellent infrastructure compared to elsewhere and most of the locals speak English.
 Tourism is also a lot more prominent which means the service industry is used to catering for visitors.